 When you have children, you should always have a legally binding statement if you want to name a guardian to take care of your children until they become adults.

 An e-will can only provide insight in how you want to divide your assets.
 In practice it would be best when you archive your belongings in great detail.
 Use pictures and clear descriptions per item.
 Adding a beneficiary and a personal instruction would help your family members and the executor.

 Your e-will also comes with a digital vault to store passwords, Pin codes and email access.

-To manage your digital heritage, like online accounts, services and data files stored on hardware or online cloud platforms, you can ask your Trustee or a specific beneficiary to take care of these digital assets.
+To manage your digital heritage, like online accounts, services and data files stored on hardware or online cloud platforms, you can ask your Legacy Contact or a specific beneficiary to take care of these digital assets.

 ⚖️ Do I need an e-will?